aakashveera/Finance-Chatbot/streaming_pipeline/README.md

 1. Make sure python3 is installed.
 2. Install all the dependencies using `pip install -r requirements.txt`
-3. Login to [qdrant.io](www.qdrant.io) create a DB cluster and a API Key.
+3. Login to [qdrant.io](www.qdrant.io), create a DB cluster and a API Key.
 Update the qdrant DB URL on the `src/constants.py` file.
 News will be inserted onto to the DB using this API key.
 4. Login to [alpaca](https://app.alpaca.markets/) and create a API key and secret.
-We will be connecting with the Alpaca news using this API keys.
+We will be connecting with the Alpaca API using this API keys.
 5. Setup the API KEYS as environment variables using export command.
     - `export QDRANT_API_KEY=<your-api-key>`
     - `export ALPACA_API_KEY=<your-api-key>`
     - `export ALPACA_API_SECRET=<your-api-key>`
 6. Run `./run_batch.sh` to initiate the pipeline in batch mode.
 Modify the start, end dates accordingly in `run_batch.sh` file.
-Populate your Vector DB once using the news from past few months.
-Once DB is populated the streaming pipeline can be deployed to get and store latest news in real time using the `run_realtime_dev.sh` file.
+This populates your Vector DB using the news from past few months.
+Once DB is populated the real time streaming pipeline can be deployed to get and store latest news in real time using the `run_realtime_dev.sh` file.
 7. Run `./run_realtime_dev.sh` to initiate the pipeline in real-time mode.